queso-fuego/amateuros/README.md

 - Download & install fasm/flat assembler https://flatassembler.net/download.php (nasm should work as well, though you will need minor changes to any pure .asm files)
 - clone and cd to this repo's /build folder
 - Ensure you have the .bochsrc file (if using bochs) in /bin, and the makefile in /build
-- Run 'make OS' or 'make' from command line to build the OS.bin binary file in /bin
+- Run 'make OS' or 'make' from the command line to build the OS.bin binary file in /bin
-- For bochs: In the /bin folder, run 'bochs' or 'bochs -q', or some other way of starting bochs that you prefer (the .bochsrc file needs updating, use qemu if possible)
+- For bochs: In the /build folder, run 'make bochs'; or in the /bin folder, run 'bochs' or 'bochs -q', or some other way of starting bochs that you prefer.
-- For qemu: In the /build folder run 'make run', or in the /bin folder run 'qemu-system-i386 -drive format=raw,file=OS.bin,if=ide,index=0,media=disk'.
+- For qemu: In the /build folder, run 'make run'; or in the /bin folder run 'qemu-system-i386 -drive format=raw,file=OS.bin,if=ide,index=0,media=disk'.

 Note: Qemu seems to run and act better than bochs, so I have switched to using it full time.
-If anything is broken on bochs and not on qemu, let me know.
-The .bochsrc file does need to updated for an IDE or regular harddrive instead of a floppy, probably using ata0-master or something like that, so using qemu is recommended at this time.
+If anything is broken on bochs and not on qemu let me know.